100 Year History

-Frank Cecil Bevan set up in sole practice as a Chartered Accountant, as far as I can make out, very early in the first decade of this century, possibly even as early as 1899.
+Frank Cecil Bevan set up in sole practice as a Chartered Accountant, as far as I can make out, very early in the first decade of the last century, possibly even as early as 1899.
 His first office was in the National Bank building on the corner of No. 9 or 10 Wind Street and Green Dragon lane, Swansea.
 He must have qualified in the 1890's after serving articles with the firm of Tribe Clarke Cawker & Co. in their offices on the opposite side of Wind Street.
 (A fellow Articled Clerk and lifelong friend was Sidney Owen who was himself taken, on qualifying, into partnership in that firm, which then became Tribe, Clarke, Cawker, Owen & Co. - and many years later Tribe, Clarke, Owen & Montgomery Williams).

 How Mr. Bevan's practice really got going I do not know.
 When I became the office junior in 1921 (my first and, as it turned out only job), my concern was to get to understand what it was all about - to keep my head above the tide that was sweeping me along.
 I had no interest in those days in looking backwards.
 Some things however I seemed to pick up on the way.
 I learned that in the early days a copy clerk was employed, whose entire work consisted of fair copying into foolscap size cloth-bound books, the accounts that Mr. Bevan had prepared in draft.
 This Mr. Rees was a painstaking methodical man who had perfected a copperplate style of handwriting but who never seemed to have acquired any accountancy knowledge.
 Correspondence must have been hand-written and press-copied for the record.